Facebook X (Twitter) Instagram

 Read: Ways To Boost Your Metabolism After Age 40

-There are numerous other indicators that are equally important, such as heart rate, blood pressure, flexibility, cholesterol, hip/waist ratio, and so on.
+Numerous other indicators are equally important, such as heart rate, blood pressure, flexibility, cholesterol, hip/waist ratio, and so on.

 As the owner of a personal training studio, I see firsthand how our culture’s perception of beauty as “thin and sexy” has negatively affected us.